General Public Representative Governor Appointee

 In 1991 Geiogue was appointed Assistant State Treasurer by Treasurer Kathleen Brown.
 In this position he helped plan and administer the overall bond and cash flow financing program of the State of California including the issuance of $7 billion in long term bonds and $33 billion in short term notes and warrants.
 Representing the Treasurer, he also chaired the California Education Facilities Authority, Student Loan Authority, Health Facilities Authority, numerous bond committees and was a member of the Public Works Board.

-In 1995 Geiogue returned to the Legislative staff where he was the Chief Consultant to the Assembly Education Committee.
-There he was responsible for the overall operation of the committee and its staff activities until he retired in 2002.
+In 1995 Geiogue returned to the Legislative staff where he was the Chief Consultant to the Assembly Education Committee responsible for the overall operation of the committee and its staff activities until he retired.
+Hal was appointed twice by Governor Brown to the commission in 2012 and 2015 and has been reappointed by Governor Newsom in 2019.
+He was elected Chair in 2015 and 2016 and is the commission’s representative on the ScholarShare Investment Board which manages the state’s 529 college savings plan.

 General Public Representative